Investigating texture six zero lepton mass matrices: Acknowledgements

-0.2cm {\bf Acknowledgments} \\ N.M. would like to thank UGC, Govt. of India, for financial support and the Chairman, Department of Physics for providing facilities to work in the department.
-M.R. and P.S.
-Gill would like to thank the Director, UIET and the Principal, SGGS College, respectively, for providing facilities to work.
+N.M. and P.S.
+Gill would like to thank the Principal, DAV College and the Principal, SGGS College, respectively, for providing facilities to work.
+M.R. is supported by the UGC, Govt. of India, under the Research Award Scheme (No.F.30-39/2011(SA-II)).